SherryXiaoyingLi/FullStackReact/README.md

 ## Application

-1. run 'npm run dev' to start the express server and create-react-app server concurrently using react module
+1. run 'npm run dev' to start the express server and create-react-app server concurrently using react module (in dev mode also need start ngrok server)

 2. express server listens on localhost:5000